 1. Know Your Audience

-The first step in using storytelling in your business is to know your audience.
-What are their needs and wants?
-What are their pain points?
-When you know your audience, you can craft and start selling with a story that resonates with them and speaks to their needs.
+The initial step in incorporating storytelling into your business is identifying your target audience.
+What are their aspirations and requirements?
+What issues do they encounter?
+By recognizing your audience, you can develop and promote a story that resonates with them and caters to their demands.

 2. Keep It Simple